ubaldot/defrecs/README.md

 ## Application Layer
 The application is made by interconnected components stored in the `./application` folder.
+A component could be a PI controller, a Kalman filter, a sensor reader, a finite-state machine and so on and so forth.
-The aim is to make them platform-independent and to allow users to connect in an easy manner.
+The aim is to make components platform-independent and to allow users to connect them in an easy manner.
-For this reason, components communicates one each other through a *publisher/subscriber* model to resemble as much as possible Simulink models.
+To achieve such a goal, components communicates one each other through a *publisher/subscriber* model to resemble as much as possible Simulink models.

-Each component has inputs `u`, outputs `y`, an internal state `x`, a state transition function `f` and an output function `h`, hence each component can be seen in classic Control Theory state space form (or the Moore/Melay machines if you like it more), as it follows:
+Each component has inputs `u`, outputs `y`, an internal state `x`, a state transition function `f` and an output function `h`.
+Hence each component can be seen in classic Control Theory state space form (or the Moore/Melay machines if you like it more), as it follows:

 ```